cburgmer/json-path-comparison/proposals/Proposal_A/README.md

   *Motivation*: Let's not follow JavaScript's more complex identifier syntax if we can keep it simple.
 To avoid "special characters" though to avoid conflict with JSONPath's own syntactic elements.

+- Force every selector to start with the root `$`.

+  *Motivation*: Less is more.
+The dollar is needed to distinguish queries inside filter expressions from the current object.

+- Path queries inside filter expressions are scalar only.

+  *Motivation*: Unclear what operators mean on a list value: *all* match, or *at least one* matches?

+- Script expressions are not supported.

+  *Motivation*: Eval is evil.

+- No notation to construct objects is supported.

+  *Motivation*: This might need a longer discussion.
+JSONPath allows the limited construction of arrays using the union operator (albeit keys need to be on the same level).
+No such thing exists for objects yet.
+One could argue that JSONPath is a query language and not a JSON transformation language and thus should not need such a feature.

+- Filters inside filters are not supported.

+  *Motivation*: I couldn't come up with an example where this could not be solved without.
+Less is more.

 ## TODO